-In reviewing the data, maybe the small percentage of the workforce who would decline the offer to work remotely if given the opportunity knows something that the general population has yet to be made aware?
+In reviewing the data, maybe the small percentage of the workforce who would decline the offer to work from home if given the opportunity knows something that the general population has yet to be made aware?
 Let’s read the last sentence paraphrased from the McKinsey report again, “because they felt that there were certain advantages to” reporting to work in a traditional in-person setting.

 Loss of Remote Worker Informal Interconnectivity

 The answer may be found in an article that appeared in the Nature of Human Behavior.
-The researchers conducted a very robust study of more than 60,000 workers working remotely at Microsoft.
+The researchers conducted a very robust study of more than 60,000 workers working virtually at Microsoft.
 They analyzed emails, calendars, instant messages, video conferencing as well as audio communications for six months.
 Their findings were striking.
 The researchers found that remote workers at Microsoft were experiencing the following: